 - compare local surgery achievement with other surgeries and the local CCG and England averages

-- discover explanations of the QOF clinical indicators
+- find explanations of the QOF clinical indicators

 - export simple data tables of multiple practice results

-- The QOF information is collected at an aggregate level for each general practice and does not refer to specific patients, hence QOF cannot show how well your surgery treats you.
+- The QOF information is collected at an aggregate level for each general practice and does not refer to specific patients, hence QOF cannot show how well a surgery treats its patients.